roc-lang/roc/BUILDING_FROM_SOURCE.md

 If you run into any problems getting Roc built from source, please ask for help in the `#beginners` channel on [Roc Zulip](https://roc.zulipchat.com) (the fastest way), or create an issue in this repo!

+## Using Devcontainer

+### Codespaces
+To access the browser-based editor, you can change the URL of your repository to https://github.dev/roc-lang/roc, replacing github.com with github.dev or go to the roc repo on https://github.com/roc-lang/roc and press . (period key).

+Or use it locally in [VSCode](https://code.visualstudio.com/docs/remote/codespaces)

+### Docker

+Or even run it in your local Docker environment [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

 ## Using Nix

 On MacOS and Linux, we highly recommend Using [nix](https://nixos.org/download.html) to quickly install all dependencies necessary to build roc.